 |DRAFTED:||COL: 2009-3 overall|

-Was limited to 58 games due to injury, tallying 14 goals and 14 assists for 28 points…Registered his first career hat trick and had a personal-high four points (3g/1a) on Nov.
+2011-12: Was limited to 58 games due to injury…Registered his first career hat trick and had a personal-high four points (3g/1a) on Nov.
 4 at Dallas…Became only the second Colorado Avalanche player to record a hat trick before his 21st birthday, joining Radim Vrbata in 2001-02…Finished with a team-high 12 points in November (7g/5a)…Scored his second career overtime goal on Dec.
 23 vs. Tampa Bay…Appeared in his 200th NHL game before leaving with a knee injury on Dec.
 29 vs. Phoenix…That knee injury forced him to miss 20 games from Dec.
 31 to Feb.
 17…Was leading the Avalanche in goals (12) and ranked second in points (24) at the time of his injury…Was placed on IR, Dec.
 31 (retro to Dec.
 29), and activated on Feb.
 18…Left with an ankle injury on March 6 vs. Minnesota, forcing him to miss four games from March 8-14.

 2007-08: Recorded 50 points (30g/20a) in 64 games during his first season with Brampton…Ranked second on the team in goals and fifth in points…Won a gold medal with Team Ontario at the 2008 World Under-17 Challenge, registering 10 points (4g/6a) in six contests.

-Represented Team Canada at both the 2011 and 2010 IIHF World Championships…Totaled seven points (4g/3a) in seven games at the 2010 tournament in Germany, finishing second on the team in goals and points (tied)…Led Canada with a +5 rating during that event…Won a gold medal as a member of Team Canada at the 2008 IIHF World Under-18 Championship in Kazan, Russia, recording eight points (5g/3a) in seven games…Captained Canada’s gold-medal-winning team at the 2008 Under-18 Ivan Hlinka tournament in Slovakia, totaling five points (1g/4a) in four contests.
+Has represented Canada at three of the last four world championships, 2010-11 and 2013…Appeared in all eight games for Canada at the 2013 IIHF World Championship in Stockholm and Helsinki, finishing second on the team with four goals while adding one assist for five points…Totaled seven points (4g/3a) in seven games at the 2010 IIHF World Championship in Germany, finishing second on the team in goals and points (tied)…Led Canada with a +5 rating during that event…Won a gold medal as a member of Team Canada at the 2008 IIHF World Under-18 Championship in Kazan, Russia, recording eight points (5g/3a) in seven games…Captained Canada’s gold medal-winning team at the 2008 Under-18 Ivan Hlinka tournament in Slovakia, totaling five points (1g/4a) in four contests.